arsalan-darbandi/R/Data-Exploring.md

 ## Histograms and Densities

 Instead of Frequency tables you can have same result in Histograms.
 Also it has option plots probability of densities instead frequencies by just adding freq = FALSE.
+Histograms and Densities show the distribuation and highly skewed distributions which in other section you will learn more about them.
 ```
 # Add a Normal Curve
 df <- mtcars$mpg